TailorDev/monod-cli/README.md

 ## License

-monod-ci is released under the MIT License.
+monod-cli is released under the MIT License.
 See the bundled [LICENSE](LICENSE.md) file for details.